 - the effect of significant regulatory and accounting initiatives on the financial statements of the company.

-- The Audit Committee reviews and discusses with management the company's major financial risk exposures and the steps management has taken to monitor and control those exposures, including the company's risk assessment and risk management policies, and reports to the Board of Directors from time to time the results of those discussions.
+- The Audit Committee reviews and discusses with management the company's major financial risk exposures and the steps management has taken to monitor and control those exposures, including the company's risk assessment and risk management policies, and reports to the Board of Directors the results of those discussions.

-- The Audit Committee reviews and discusses with management the company's information technology security and risk, and reports to the Board of Directors from time to time the results of those discussions.
+- The Audit Committee reviews and discusses with management the company's information technology security and risk, and reports to the Board of Directors the results of those discussions.

 - The independent auditors are ultimately accountable to the Audit Committee.
 The Audit Committee reviews the independence, qualifications and performance of the auditors at least annually, including a review and evaluation of the lead partner of the independent auditors and taking into account the opinions of management and the company's internal auditors.
 At least annually, the Audit Committee appoints the company's independent auditors for the ensuing fiscal year, and will report to the Board of Directors regarding its determinations about the appointment or removal of any independent auditors.